MCV-2024-C1-Project/Team7/README.md

 - ``load_histograms()``: Loads all the saved histograms in a particular directory.

 #### ``test_methods.py``
 Tests all the possible pairs of similarty measures and color spaces.
-For a given pair and value of K, it provides the MAP@K. This script is useful to empirically test which combination works for the task at hand.
+For a given pair and value of K, it provides the mAP@K. This script is useful to empirically test which combination works for the task at hand.

 #### ``main.py``
-Generates a sumbission file for certain set of queries, color space, similarity measure and K value.
+Generates a sumbission file for certain set of queries, color space, similarity measure and ``K`` value.
 Store the results in the sumbission format in the specified path.

 #### ``plot_colorspace_figures.py``
 Contains functions to plot an original image along the histograms for the channels of different color spaces.

 #### ``ml_metrics.py``
-Contains the functions ``apk()`` and ``mapk()`` necessary to correctly calculate the MAP@K metric.
+Contains the functions ``apk()`` and ``mapk()`` necessary to correctly calculate the mAP@K metric.
 These functions correspond to the ones present in the given GitHub repository: https://github.com/benhamner/Metrics.